 The journey to sobriety is not an easy road.
 Through accountability, supervision, holistic treatment, and quality therapy, residential treatment can jump-start your journey towards recovery.

-What Are My Therapy Options at a Residential Treatment Center in California?
+Types of Therapy at our Residential Treatment Center in California

-At Phoenix Rising, we offer you a large variety of therapy options.
+At Phoenix Rising, we offer you a large variety of therapy options here in California.
 During your stay with us, you can decide which combination of therapies will work best for you.
 Here are a few of our options.

 Dual diagnosis is the practice of identifying any co-occurring mental illnesses and addiction.
 Addiction rarely happens in a vacuum.
 Depression, anxiety, post-traumatic stress disorder (PTSD), and others can all have a dangerous and complex synergy with substance use.
 Identifying the underlying issues to your struggle is a key part of healing.